zrwaite/se101-spaceship/README.md

 TypeScript/JavaScript is an object-oriented language.
 Maybe you never learned object-oriented programming before.
 That’s okay.
 For most of this activity, you just need to use objects/classes that have already been defined, and you will be able to figure that out.

 <h3 id='5.1'>5.1: JavaScript Tips</h3>
-Semicolons are usually optional at the end of lines of JavaScript, but there are certain situations where they are mandatory, so you are encouraged to use them.
+Semicolons are usually optional at the end of lines of JavaScript.

 ```javascript
 // Single line comments ignore everything after the double slash`